 APPLIED PHYSICS LABORATORY (APL) includes all space used or occupied by the Applied Physics Laboratory.

-REGIONAL PRIMATE CENTER (RPC) includes all space used or occupied by the Regional Primate Center.
+NATIONAL PRIMATE CENTER (NPC) includes all space used or occupied by the National Primate Center.

 RESEARCH VESSEL SUPPORT (VESL) includes activities and resources that support the operation of the University's research vessels, such as the R.V.
 Thompson.